Essential open book foliation and fractional Dehn twist coefficient: Introduction

 \textbf{Theorem~\ref{theorem:geometry}.} {\em Let $(S,\phi)$ be an open book decomposition of 3-manifold $M$.
 Assume that \begin{itemize} \item $\partial S$ is connected and $|c(\phi,\partial S )|>1$, or \item $|c(\phi, C)|>4$ for every boundary component $C$ of $S$. \end{itemize} Then, \begin{enumerate} \item $M$ is toroidal if and only if $\phi$ is reducible. \item $M$ is hyperbolic if and only if $\phi$ is pseudo-Anosov. \item $M$ is Seifert fibered if and only if $\phi$ is periodic. \end{enumerate} }

-The theory of essential lamination and taut foliation has been successful in studying topology/geometry of $3$-manifolds.
-Here, let us compare lamination/foliation theory and open book foliation method.
-Interestingly, they tend to play complementary roles in the following sense:
+Since every 3-manifold admits an open book decomposition with a pseudo-Anosov monodromy \cite{ga0} (in fact, more strongly, every contact structure is supported by an open book with pseudo-Anosov monodromy \cite{ch0}) our restriction on the FDTC is necessary.

-The existence of taut foliation, essential lamination or genuine lamination in $M_{(S, \phi)}$ implies that the fundamental group of $M_{(S, \phi)}$ has various nice properties strongly reflecting the geometric structure (cf. \cite{gk}, \cite{go}).
+The theory of essential lamination and taut foliation has been successful in topology/geometry of $3$-manifolds.
+Here, let us compare laminations/foliations and open book foliations.
+Interestingly, they tend to play complementary roles in the following sense: The existence of a taut foliation, an essential lamination or a genuine lamination in $M_{(S, \phi)}$ implies that the fundamental group of $M_{(S, \phi)}$ has various nice properties strongly reflecting the geometric structure (cf. \cite{gk}, \cite{go}).
 Constructing such `good' foliation/lamination in $M_{(S,\phi)}$ can often be done when $\phi$ is pseudo-Anosov.
 However, many toroidal manifolds are also equipped with `good' foliations/laminations.

-On the other hand, the open book foliation can be used to determine $M_{(S,\phi)}$ is toroidal or atoroidal as shown in Corollary~\ref{atoroidal-theorem}, Theorem~\ref{thm:tight-atoroidal} and Remark~\ref{3rd-atoridal-criterion}.
-While, at this writing, the open book foliation tells few about the fundamental group of $M_{(S,\phi)}$.
+On the other hand, open book foliations can be used to determine $M_{(S,\phi)}$ is toroidal or atoroidal as shown in Corollary~\ref{atoroidal-theorem}, Theorem~\ref{thm:tight-atoroidal} and Remark~\ref{3rd-atoridal-criterion}.
+While, at this writing, open book foliations say little about the fundamental group of $M_{(S,\phi)}$.
+We use Gabai and Oertel's work on essential laminations \cite{go} and open book foliations to prove Theorems~\ref{theorem:geometry} and \ref{theorem:geometry-braid}.
+One may consider that these theorems are fine examples of the above point of view.

-We use Gabai and Oertel's work on essential laminations \cite{go} and open book foliation method to prove Theorems~\ref{theorem:geometry} and \ref{theorem:geometry-braid}.
-One may consider these theorems are fine examples of the above point of view.
+Thruston's hyperbolic Dehn surgery theorem states that, beside finitely many exceptions, called exceptional surgeries, a Dehn filling of a hyperbolic $3$-manifold yields a hyperbolic $3$-manifold.
+Our Theorem~\ref{theorem:geometry}-(2) implies that Dehn fillings of the mapping torus of $\phi$ of slope $\frac{1}{k}$ are not exceptional if $|k|>1$ for connected boundary case and $|k|>4$ for general case.
+Note that the conditions of our Theorem~\ref{theorem:geometry} are given in terms of FDTCs, whereas usually exceptional surgery concerns the distance of slopes of two exceptional surgeries (see Gordon's lecture note \cite{gor} for exceptional surgeries).

-The open book foliation gives a direct and elementary way to analyze $M_{(S,\phi)}$ including reducible and toroidal ones, with or without essential laminations, even without knowing the Nielsen-Thurston type of $\phi$.
-As the open book foliation encodes not only the topology of $M_{(S,\phi)}$ but also its supporting contact structure, in some sense it is a unified method to analyze the relationships among topology, geometry, and contact structures.
+Open book foliations give direct and elementary ways to analyze the contact structure $\xi_{(S, \phi)}$ and the manifold $M_{(S,\phi)}$ including reducible and toroidal ones, with or without essential laminations, and even without knowing the Nielsen-Thurston type of $\phi$.